cj-casey/EC503-Final-Project/README.md

 ## Guide to Use
 ### Data Formatting
 Can be used with any time of text classification, reading in labelled tabular data.

+The data gets preprocessed by having stop words (commonly used English words) and special character (&, -, etc.) removed, as they can inhibit the ability of the dataset to be analyzed.
+As such, they are removed by the NLP techniques, before the data gets tabularized.
+Human text data is very unstructured, and incredibly difficult for a model to read and analyze, as there are many nuances that exist within human langauge, especially English.
+As such, the goal is to create a more structured dataset, which is easier for a model to read and make predictions from.

 ### Hyperparameters
 Min_DF
 Max_DF